OHDSI/BookOfOhdsi-2ndEdition/Prototype.md

 - [ ] standardize hyphens.
 Replace `—` with `--`.
 This an em dash replaced by two hyphens (which Pandoc will convert to a dash when rendering the html).

+- [ ] Replace dashes with asterisks for bullet lists.

+  pattern: `(?<=^\s{0,6})-(?=\s)`

+  sub: `*`

+  explanation: uses positive look arounds to find single dashes at the beginning of a line, with optional spaces at the beginning and a mandatory space at the end.
+  I don't have a strong preference, but we should be consistent and [markdownlint](https://github.com/DavidAnson/markdownlint/blob/v0.38.0/doc/md004.md) prefers asterisks

 - [ ] add spaces around em-dashes.
 This follows AP style guide, that's designed for [skinny newspapers](https://www.thepunctuationguide.com/em-dash.html).

   - add space before with pattern `(?<=[^ !-])-{2}(?![+-])` and sub ` --`